 Fremont Pass

-Fremont Pass is a high valley route, passing between the northern Gore Range and the Tenmile Range.
+Fremont Pass is the highest point on a popular loop ride, called the Copper Triangle.
+In spite of this, it is not a ridge line crossing, but meeting point of two high alpine valleys near treeline.
 It connects the I70 traffic corridor to Leadville and the upper Arkansas Valley.
-It is not a ridgeline crossing, but a meeting point of two high, wide alpine valleys at near treeline.
-The flanks of the Tenmile Range offer a few precipitous faces to the east, while the northern end of the Gore Range terminates in a series of rounded hills west of the pass.
+The road passes between the northern Gore Range and the Tenmile Range.
+The flanks of the Tenmile Range faces to the east are more precipitous, while the northern end of the Gore Range terminates in a series of rounded hills west of the pass.
 The dominant scenic feature along the route is not the Tenmile Range, but rather the lack of part of it.
 The Amax Molybdenum mine operation at the pass have cut away a good portion of two peaks.
 The series of settling ponds, where the erosion process has been speeded considerably over what nature would have done, can be seen all along the route.

 1. (m00,10138ft) START/END-SOUTH : downtown Leadville